lwgray/reddit_bot/README.rst

 ----------
 A Bot that performs Sentiment Analysis on posts from r/depression subreddit

 Visit [Slide show](http://lwgray.github.io) for results of analysis.
-Click on sad face.
+Click on sad face below.

 [.. image:: img/sad3.png](http://lwgray.github.io)

 Goals of project: